kn1meR/CFB-Dynasty-Manager/README.md

 <ins>**HOW TO USE:** _(s/o ALostTraveler24 on Reddit)_</ins>

 1. First you need to verify that you have [`node.js`](https://nodejs.org/en/download/package-manager/current) on your device.
 You can install it from the linked website, but if you want to check if you have it already, load up your device's terminal/console and type in `node -v`
-2. Once that's done, you want to clone the repository.
+2. Once that's done, you want to download/clone the repository.
 For that you can click on the green code button and click "Download as ZIP".
-Or you can use git and you can either use the command prompt `git clone <repo url>` or you can download Github Desktop which might be a bit easier if you are new to git and don't use it at all other than for this.
+If using this way, then extract `CFB25-Dynasty-Manager-main` from the .ZIP file and move to your Desktop.
+Or you can use git and you can either use the command prompt `git clone <repo url>` or download Github Desktop which might be a bit easier if you are new to git and don't use it at all other than for this.
-3. Once the repo is cloned, you need to use the terminal again.
-Open Command Prompt, and go into the folder containing the cloned repo, `cd <folder_path>` and then run `npm install`.
+3. Once the repo is cloned, you need to use the Terminal again.
+Go to the `CFB25-Dynasty-Manager-main` folder on your desktop, Right-Click on the folder, and select `Copy Path`.
+Then, open Command Prompt, and type `cd` and paste the path you copied, and then run `npm install`.
 This will install the dependencies.
-4. Once everything is installed, in the same folder, run `npm run electron-dev` and the program will start.`
+4. Once everything is installed, in the same folder path as before, run `npm run electron-dev` and the program will start.

-   I think that's everything, when you're done with the app, you should probably end the process in the terminal `ctrl+c` should do the trick and then everytime you want to use it again, just run the last step again and it should load up with the relevant data.
+5. When you're done using the app, you should close the app and end the process by pressing `ctrl+c` in the Terminal.
+6. Whenever you want to run the app again, just naviate into the folder by typing `cd <folder_path>` in the Command Prompt, and type `npm run electron-dev`.

+   *BONUS TIP - If you want to create a desktop shotcut to automate the process, you can make a .bat file and enter `cd <folder_path> npm run electron-dev` and then save and use that as a psuedo-shortcut.*

 <ins>**ISSUES:**</ins>

-  Will not build into standalone app properly.

   After installing node and all dependencies in `package.json`, running `npm run electron-dev` in Terminal runs the application properly as intended.